BizkitCake/photosorting/README.md

-# photosorting
+## Media Sorting Script

-Disclaimer: I'm not a programmer of any kind.
+> Disclaimer: I'm not a programmer of any kind.
 The goal of this project is to create a photosorting python script using ChatGPT.

 ## How to use?

+**Assumptions**: brew and pip are installed

 1. Clone it to your host
 2. Install `ffmpeg` via Brew: